eruhlinteractive/astrocore/README.md

 **CAUTION: THIS FRAMEWORK IS CURRENTLY IN PRE-ALPHA AND IS NOWHERE NEAR FEATURE COMPLETE.
 USE AT YOUR OWN RISK**

 # Description
 Astrocore is a set of general-purpose game systems designed to increase the speed of 'spartan' game development.
-The features are intended to add another level of functionality above popular game libraries like [XNA/Monogame](https://monogame.net/) and [Raylib](https://www.raylib.com/), without implmenting a full GUI application or build pipeline.
+The features are intended to add another level of functionality above popular game libraries like [XNA/Monogame](https://monogame.net/) and [Raylib](https://www.raylib.com/), without implementing a full GUI application or build pipeline.

 Added features include:
 - Main gameloop (update/fixed update/ draw) propogation through all entites